aljoxo/Arisen/README.md

 Q: I have a weapon stuck to my face in first person, what do I do?
 I'm stuck in an animation, what do I do?
 A: Use a tanning rack.

+Q: I can't find Altano in the Windpeak Inn. / How do I start VIGILANT?
+A: Currently (though this may change in the future), VIGILANT requires the player be level 25, completed House of Horrors, and completed Kindred Judgement (the final quest of Dawnguard DLC).
+This is because my ideal progression curve for quests should go something like:
+   - A guild questline
+   - Main Questline up to A Blade in the Dark
+   - Dawnguard DLC
+   - VIGILANT
+   - Main Questline up to at least Alduin's Bane
+   - Dragonborn DLC
+   - GLENMORIL
+   - Main Questline through Dragonslayer (if not previously completed)
+   - UNSLAAD

 Q: I thought Apotheosis was a quest mod?
 Are you associated with the Apotheosis Team that is making that mod?
 A: No, our projects are independent and completely unrelated.